Gaius-Augustus/BRAKER/README.md

 BRAKER produces several important output files in the working directory.

+- braker.gtf: This file may contain different contents depending on how you called BRAKER
+    * in ETPmode: Final gene set of BRAKER consisting of genes predicted by AUGUSTUS and GeneMark-ETP+ that were combined by TSEBRA.

+    * otherwise: Union of augustus.hints.gtf and reliable GeneMark-EX predictions (genes fully supported by external evidence).
+In `--esmode`, this is the union of augustus.ab_initio.gtf and all GeneMark-ES genes.
+Thus, this set is generally more sensitive (more genes correctly predicted) and can be less specific (more false-positive predictions can be present).
+This output is not necessarily better than augustus.hints.gtf, and it is not recommended to use it if BRAKER wasn't run in ETPmode.

 -   augustus.hints.gtf: Genes predicted by AUGUSTUS with hints from given extrinsic evidence.
 This file will be missing if BRAKER was run with the option `--esmode`.
+Final output of BRAKER in ETmode and EPmode.

 -   augustus.hints_utr.gtf: This file may contain different contents depending on how you called BRAKER: